 An AWS account and EC2 instances to migrate.

-Migrate for Anthos and GKE IAM Roles, IAM users, and Access Policies deployed on the AWS account.
+Migrate to Containers IAM Roles, IAM users, and Access Policies deployed on the AWS account.

 About AWS Accounts - IAM roles and access policies

 The Amazon IAM service enables the creation and enforcement of access policies.
-Migrate for Anthos and GKE uses AWS IAM groups and instance roles to define and enable these permissions.
+Migrate to Containers uses AWS IAM groups and instance roles to define and enable these permissions.